MeetMangrove/playbook/how_to.md

 Ask the advice of the person leading the asset and other members who are expert on the topic about the change you’d like to make.
 If you still want to make it and some people are against, ask for a vote (each voter being pondered by each member’s public influence based on contribution) and if you get less than 30% of voters against the change (yes, no, IDK), you can make it.

-### Deal with our mailing list

-### Onboard a new member
-Every new member gets to choose 2 mentors who are gonna have a weekly call with her.
-They are supposed to provide the help needed on a personal level (Mangrove integration, mood) & on a professional level (projects & revenue).
-After 3 months, the new member picks publicly 10 people that are supposed to decide if she should become a confirmed Mangrove member.
-These 10 people vote anonymously (yes, no, IDK).
-If there is less than 7 yes, this member becomes a Mangrove friend.

 ### Buy something for mangrove